Halo Engagement Rings

 To accent the halo and add uniqueness to your ring, designs with twisted bands, split shanks and infinity bands are becoming increasingly popular.
 Below are two sparkly examples from our Favorite Engagement Ring Styles article…

 Verragio Split Shank Cushion Style Halo Engagement Ring

 At the high end are beautiful settings by renowned designers such as Verragio, Vatche or Ritani [above].
-These rings, paired with a top-quality diamond from a high-end boutique jeweler, such as Whiteflash, offer the ultimate in style, sparkle and brilliance.
+These rings, paired with a top-quality diamond from a high-end boutique jeweler, offer the ultimate in style, sparkle and brilliance.